 The Council will ensure that the community activities it supports encourage further integration to improve community cohesion.

-The Equality Watch Scheme details the actions that will be taken across the whole council to eliminate any discriminatory practices and to promote equality and recognise diversity within employment and service delivery.
+The Equality Plan details the actions that will be taken across the whole council to eliminate any discriminatory practices and to promote equality and recognise diversity within employment and service delivery.
 The scheme also provides a framework for the Council to achieve ‘Excellent’ status within the Equality Framework for Local Government.

-As the biggest employer and provider of services in the borough the Council will work towards building a culture that values diversity and equality, by recognising and appreciating individual needs and differences.
+The Council will work towards building a culture that values diversity and equality, by recognising and appreciating individual needs and differences.